 A. Basis of Presentation: Federal Financial Assistance - Pursuant to the Uniform Guidance, federal financial assistance is defined as assistance that nonfederal entities receive or administer in the form of grants, cooperative agreements, loans, loan guarantees, property (including donated surplus property), interest subsidies, insurance, food commodities, direct appropriations and other assistance, but does not include amounts received as reimbursements for services rendered to individuals.
 Accordingly, nonmonetary federal assistance may be included in federal financial assistance and therefore, may be reported on the schedule.
-Hazen Public School District received nonmonetary federal assistance in the form of food commodities during the year ended June 30, 2021.
+Hazen Public School District received nonmonetary federal assistance in the form of food commodities during the year ended June 30, 2022.
 Federal financial assistance does not include direct federal cash assistance to individuals.

-Catalog of Federal Domestic Assistance - Uniform Guidance requires the schedule to show the total expenditures for each of the federal financial assistance programs as identified in the Catalog of Federal Domestic Assistance (CFDA).
-The CFDA is a government wide compendium of individual federal programs.
+Assistance Listing Number - Uniform Guidance requires the schedule to show the total expenditures for each of the federal financial assistance programs as identified in the Assistance Listing Number (ALN).
+The ALN is a government wide compendium of individual federal programs.